Flotomate/product_docs/source/service-catalog/create-service-item.rst

 ***********************

 A Service Item allows you to actually use a Template.
-It generates a visual que through which a Requestor can communicate with a Template and create Request.
+It generates a visual que through which a Requestor can interact with a Template and create Request.

+Based on the set :ref:`sc-use-case`, we have done the following things:

+- Created a :doc:`Service Category <create-service-category>`.

+- Created a :doc:`Service Template <creating-a-template>`.

+Now we are going to create a Service Item.

 **To Create a Service Item**